ajvelo/iOS-11/README.md

 By the end of this course, you will be fluently programming in Swift 4 and be ready to make your own apps as an iOS developer.

-You'll also have a portfolio of over 20 apps.
+You'll have a portfolio of over 20 apps.

 For more information please visit the course [overview.](https://www.udemy.com/ios-11-app-development-bootcamp/)